johanbrook/johanbrook.com/src/index.md

 At the end of the summer, I evidently saw something in them as well, since I decided to *not* pursue a Master's degree in Interaction Design – something I had planned on for the past four years – but to instead join Lookback as their first employee.

-[Here's my Spotify playlist](https://open.spotify.com/user/johanbrook/playlist/1Ldhvei26A52VXc1ErGFE3) I've listened to at least once a day since around 2010.
+> [Here's my Spotify playlist](https://open.spotify.com/user/johanbrook/playlist/1Ldhvei26A52VXc1ErGFE3) I've listened to at least once a day since around 2010.

-We've now grown to twelve people, moved the head quarters to San Francisco, and have customers like **Netflix, Facebook, Dropbox, Spotify, and Uber**.
-I can't really wait to grow us further (even though it's so cozy and nice just being twelve! 😭).
+We've now grown to fourteen some people, moved the head quarters to San Francisco, and have customers like Netflix, Facebook, Dropbox, Spotify, and Ebay.
+I can't really wait to grow us further.
 I'm blessed every single day by working with this [extremely talented group of people](http://lookback.io/about), in the areas of design, engineering, and product.

 ***

-**I love traveling.** I lived in Canada for a year before university, where I went completely "offline" and worked as a barista.
-As everybody else, I still damn myself for not picking up more languages when I was younger though.
+**I love traveling.** I lived in Canada for a year before university, where I went completely offline and worked as a barista.
+As everybody else, I still hate myself for not picking up more languages when I was younger though.

 Since September 2015, I've embarked upon this nomad thing of traveling the world while working remote.
 So far, I've lived and worked in Vienna, London, San Francisco, New York, Montréal, Asunción, Rio de Janeiro, and Copenhagen.
+I'd love to live in Berlin for a while, as well as going back to Rio.

 Keep an eye out on ["Now"](/now) for updates.
 [Give me a shout](http://twitter.com/johanbrook) if we're in the same city!

-Thanks for reading.
+Thank you so much for reading.